-Downloaded file.
-Download the file ADM\17\Demo.zip to a temporary location and extract it.

-- 2. Open IBM SPSS Collaboration and Deployment Services Deployment Manager and log on to your Content Server connection. - 3.
+- 1. Download the file ADM_18_Demo.zip to a temporary location and extract it. - 2.
+Open IBM SPSS Deployment Manager and log on to your Content Server connection. - 3.
 Right-click the Content Repository folder and select Import. - 4.
 In the Import dialog box, click Browse and select the DecisionManagementExamples.pes file you copied or extracted to a temporary location in step 1.
-Click OK.

-- 5. In the Import Conflicts dialog, click OK.
+Click OK. - 5.
+In the Import Conflicts dialog, click OK.
 When the import completes, you will see the following new folders containing example projects that can be opened in IBM Analytical Decision Management.